Mark your calendar to attend Winter Advising & Orientation. Come experience the many important opportunities awaiting you…

 - Prepare to Register for Classes: Before registering for classes, we encourage you to explore academic departments and the University Catalog's programs of study to learn more about the academic majors available at Western.

-- Winter Quarter 2014 Dates and Deadlines: Familiarize yourself with important winter quarter 2014 dates and deadlines, including registration schedule, tuition payments, refunds and more.
+- Registrar's Important Dates and Deadlines: Familiarize yourself with important winter quarter dates and deadlines, including registration schedule, tuition payments, refunds and more.

 If you have any additional questions about getting started at Western, please contact New Student Services/Family Outreach by e-mail or at 360.650.3846.
 We look forward to seeing you soon!